-Writes boot track information on an initialized Twiggy diskette or Profile to allow you to boot the standalone OS.
+Writes boot track information on an initialized Twiggy diskette or Profile to allow you to boot the OS.
 NOTE: you can't write boot tracks on your boot volume.
 Instead, boot the OS from another Profile or Twiggy, attach your boot Profile to the N-port card, and then write boot tracks to it.
 Users following the standard OS installation procedures should not end up with a boot volume without boot tracks.
-Because boot tracks are automatically written when a volume is initialized, this function is of minor usefulness outside the OS group.
+Because boot tracks are automatically written when a volume is initialized, this function is useful mainly when new boot tracks need to be written and you do not want to lose the contents of the disk.